City-of-Helsinki/yjdh/backend/kesaseteli/applications/README.md

 -   **URL**: `/v1/schools/`
 -   **Method**: `GET`
 -   **Description**: Returns a list of all schools, sorted by name using Finnish collation rules.

+## Youth Summer Vouchers

+The `YouthSummerVoucher` model represents the actual voucher assigned to a youth applicant.

+### Resend Summer Voucher

+In cases where a youth needs their voucher email resent (e.g., accidental deletion or email delivery issues), administrators can trigger a resend from the admin interface.

+1. Navigate to **Applications** > **Youth Summer Vouchers**.
+2. Select the vouchers you wish to resend using the checkboxes.
+3. Choose **"Resend summer voucher to selected applicants and to the handler"** from the **Action** dropdown menu.
+4. Click **Go**.

+The system will attempt to resend the voucher email to the youth's email address and report the number of successful and failed attempts.